br333/client_search_cli/README.md

 # Shiftcare Data CLI

-A Ruby command-line tool for downloading, validating, and analyzing JSON datasets.
+Command-line tool for downloading, validating, and analyzing JSON datasets.

-It can generate `metadata`, validate data against JSON schemas, and run filters or queries.
+It can generate `metadata`, validate data against JSON `schemas`, and run `queries`.

 ---